sanskriti16/robustest_documentation_source/projectdashboard.rst

   Please have a look at the :ref:`user-profile` page for more details on how to obtain the *User Access Key*.

-* **BUILD NAME WITH PATH**: The path to the location from where the build can be picked is specified here.
+* **Build Name With Path**: The path to the location from where the build can be picked is specified here.
 The app build present in the location  or path mentioned in the command is uploaded to the project that is identified by the Project Idenitifier.

 * **buildINFO section**: This section is used to provide additional details about the build such as description, label or launch activity.
 It is not mandatory.